pmean/build-website/text/05/ClinicalImportanceA.md

 > vaccination and wheezing illnesses in young children: prospective
 > cohort study.
 BMJ 1999; 318: 1173-1176.\
 > \
 > (3) Tarnow-Mordi WO, Healy MJR.
-Distinguishing between \"no evidence
+Distinguishing between "no evidence
-> of effect\" and \"evidence of no effect\" in randomised controlled
+> of effect" and "evidence of no effect" in randomised controlled
 > trials and other comparisons.
 Arch.
 Dis.
 Child.
 1999; 80: 210-211.\
 > \
 > (4) Confidence intervals rather than P values: estimation rather than